 The Group is currently examining the effects that will arise from first-time application.
-For this reason, it is not yet possible to reliably provide more precise information about the potential effects.
+More detailed information on the possible effects is therefore not yet reliably possible at this point in time or will be provided in the consolidated financial statements for the 2017 financial year.